Grooves in the forefoot to help you change direction

 DROP: height difference between the front and back of your foot

 All of our fitness shoes have a 4 mm drop.
-This 4 mm drop means that you feel closer to your natural foot position (barefoot = no drop).
+The feeling you get with this 4 mm drop is closer to that of your natural foot position (barefoot = no drop).
 It's important to bear in mind that, if you're used to wearing shoes with too much drop, such as high heels, it will take some time to get used to your new shoes.

 The multi-directional flexibility refers to how well a shoe flexes and twists to support direction changes.
 Studies have shown that we need 1.7 times more flex and extension during fitness activities than during running.
 The ankle's movement also varies depending on the kind of fitness or running you do.
 That's why we've created multi-directional shoes specifically for fitness.